Briefing on the legislation increasing the State Pension age for women born in the 1950s, and the campaigns against itJump to full report >>

 The Pensions Act 1995 provided for the State Pension age (SPA) for women to increase from 60 to 65 over the period April 2010 to 2020.
-The Coalition Government legislated in the Pensions Act 2011 to accelerate the latter part of this timetable, so that women’s SPA will now reach 65 in November 2018.
-The reason was increases in life expectancy since the timetable was last revised.
-It had initially intended that the equalised SPA would then rise to 66 by April 2020 (Cm 7956, Nov 2010, Foreword).
-However, because of concerns expressed about the impact on women born in March 1954 who would see their SPA increase by as much as two years compared to the timetable in existing legislation) it made a concession when the legislation was in its final stages.
+The Coalition Government legislated in the Pensions Act 2011 to accelerate the latter part of this timetable, starting in April 2016 when women’s SPA was 63 so that it reached 65 in November 2018, at which point it started to rise to 66 by October 2020.
+The Government’s initial intention was that the equalised SPA would then rise to 66 by April 2020 (Cm 7956, Nov 2010, Foreword).
+However, because of concerns expressed at the short notice of significant increases for some women (as much as two years compared to the timetable in existing legislation) it made a concession when the legislation was in its final stages.
 This limited the maximum increase under the Act at 18 months, at a cost to the Exchequer of £1.1 bn - see Library Briefing Paper, SN 06082 Pensions Bill 2011 – final stages (Nov 2011).

-These changes have given rise to a long-standing campaign, with some women born in the 1950s argue they have been hit particularly hard, with significant changes to their SPA imposed with a lack of appropriate notification.
-However, the Government has said it has no plans to make policy changes (HC Deb 24 February 2016 c336).
+These changes have given rise to a long-standing campaign, with some women born in the 1950s arguing they have been hit particularly hard, with significant changes to their SPA imposed with a lack of appropriate notification.

 Commons Briefing papers CBP-7405